AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 .. hint::
   | WNet, as an unsupervised model, may not always output the background class in the same dimension.
-  | This might cause the volume from inference to appear densely populated.
+  | This might cause the result from inference to appear densely populated.
   | The plugin will automatically attempt to show the foreground class, but this might not always succeed.
   | If the displayed output seems dominated by the background, you can manually adjust the visible class.
 To do this, **use the slider positioned at the bottom of the napari window**.